F(x) (group): 2009–2010: Debut and Nu ABO

-SM introduced an upcoming girl group f(x) as a "Asia Pop Dance Group" with its goal the group focused on pop dance group.
+SM introduced an upcoming girl group f(x) as an "Asia Pop Dance Group" with its goal the group focused on pop dance group.
 Their debut single "La Cha Ta" was released on September 1, with a showcase held the following day at Samseong Fashion Center in Gangnam.
 The group's broadcast debut was on September 5, on MBC's Music Core.
 Shortly after their debut, f(x) featured in promotions of the LG Chocolate cell phone alongside Girls' Generation.
 Both groups released versions of the song "Chocolate Love"; f(x)'s being an electropop version released on October 8.
 They also released their first physical single, "Chu~♡", on November 9.
 A month later, the group appeared as special guests at Girls' Generation's Into The New World concert at the Olympic Fencing Gymnasium, Seoul.

 At the start of 2010, f(x) collaborated with the Chinese boy band M.I.C. to promote the LG Cyon cell phone, releasing a Chinese cover of "Lollipop".
 In April they appeared in their documentary reality programme, Hello f(x).
 On May 4, the group released their first extended play, Nu ABO.
 The lead single "Nu ABO" was a commercial success in Korea and become a number-one single on the Gaon Chart.
 In June, Amber went on hiatus due to an ankle injury, while the remaining members continued group activities without her for the remainder of the year.
 They promoted the single "Mr Boogie" as a follow-up single from their EP and participated in the SMTown Live '10 World Tour, as well as filming their second documentary reality show, f(x)'s Koala.
 Towards the end of 2010 it was announced that f(x)'s albums would be distributed under Japanese label Avex Entertainment in Japan, Taiwan, China, and Hong Kong.
 Amber returned to the group in early 2011.